Descent for n-Bundles: Strict Lie n-Groups and their Actions

 \section{Strict Lie n-Groups and their Actions}

 Principal and associated bundles for discrete simplicial groups provide examples of local $n$-bundles in $\sst$.
 This theory was developed by Barratt, Guggenheim and Moore \cite{BGM:59}.
 In this section, we develop analogous results for simplicial Lie groups.
 While we restrict to simplicial groups for ease of exposition, the results and proofs carry over to simplicial Lie groupoids.
+We refer the reader to \cite[Section 4]{NSS:15} for a related treatment of principal bundles for simplicial Lie groups.

 \begin{definition} A \emph{simplicial Lie group} $G_{\bullet}$ in $\C$ is a simplicial diagram in the category of group objects in $\C$.
 Denote by $\sgp(\C)$ the category of simplicial Lie groups. \end{definition}